The Perfect Resume Checklist

 Best – Negotiated 30% ($500k) reduction in costs with XYZ to perform post-delivery support by designing and using results from an online auction of multiple vendors

 Go through and see how many of your duties you can improve with this format!
-Or, use a professional resume editor to highlight your best qualities.
+Or, use a professional resume editing service to highlight your best qualities.

 While writing your story and describing your achievements, try to avoid first-person pronouns like “Me” and “I”.
 Instead, list what was done and achieved with action verbs.

 Your other jobs and hobbies could have transferable skills that improve your candidacy.
 Time management, organization, budgeting, and public speaking are all things to consider.
 You can leave off the fishing and figure skating, though!

 While paying for a flashy and colored resume theme is tempting, HR managers can see them as gimmicky (the exception is marketing and design positions).
 However, careful use of whitespace, tasteful fonts, headings, and bullet points can draw the eye to the most important information.
 Check your information is clearly readable and the essentials stand out.

 8. Scan like an employer

 One of the best tips we’ve heard about how to write resume online is that, on average, potential employers spend only 10 seconds scanning your resume.
 Get a friend or service to scan your finished work and tell you what stands out and if it’s what’s important.